HalbornAcademy/halborn_ctf/docs/src/getting_started/quick_start.rst

 .. tip::
-    If you have all the dependencies on your local system and want to play the challenge locally you can always use:
+    If you have all the dependencies on your local system and want to play the challenge locally you can always use (this allows you to develop the challenge without having to ``build`` the container):

     .. code-block:: console